jonathanhogg/flitter/docs/canvas3d.md

 algorithm.
 This is given as a ratio of face area to total model area.
 If not specified, then all faces will be considered.

+## Texture Mapping

+(placeholder)

 ## Constructive Solid Geometry

 **Flitter** supports [Constructive Solid Geometry](https://en.wikipedia.org/wiki/Constructive_solid_geometry) (CSG) using features of the **trimesh** and **manifold3d** packages (plus a handful of other utility libraries).
-This is managed by creating a hierarchy of operation, transform and model nodes.
+This is managed by creating a tree of operation, transform and model nodes.

 The basic CSG operation nodes are: